s-leroux/Pegparse/README.md

 Running the parser
 ------------------

-One you have the grammar, you can obtain a parser the will build a data structure from your input data, according to the rules defined in the grammar.
-The only thing the parser has to know, is where to start:
+Once you have the grammar, you can obtain a parser to build a data structure from your input data according to the grammar rules.
+The only thing the parser has to know is where to start:

 ```
     const parser = grammar.parser("S"); // get a parser ready to start at state "S"